Going back to school and earning a graduate degree is an investment — plain and simple.

-In today’s unpredictable and dynamic job market, the decision on whether to pursue a graduate degree is understandably a difficult one.
+In today’s unpredictable and dynamic job market, deciding whether to pursue a graduate degree is understandably a difficult one.
 You want to be certain that the time and money you’ll put into obtaining your degree will actually be worth it in the long run.

-Fortunately, there’s ample evidence to suggest that going to graduate school is a smart investment for your future.
+Fortunately for you, during this time of decision making, there’s ample evidence to suggest that going to graduate school is a smart investment for your professional and personal future.

-Since having a bachelor’s degree is now the accepted standard for almost all jobs, having an advanced degree on your resume will help you beat the competition.
+Since having a bachelor’s degree is now the accepted standard for almost all jobs, having an graduate degree on your resume will give you the much-needed competitive edge needed to beat out the competition.

 In addition to making you a top contender for many coveted positions, obtaining a grad degree can also strengthen your knowledge and diversify your skills, thereby enabling you to take your career in a new and exciting direction.